-- Usually from the two (freely available) textbooks, maybe also some papers relevant to lecture - NLP moves fast probably you don't want to buy any books - Eisenstein is in print but it was printed in 2019 and released in 2018; there's barely any transformer in it! - Jurafsky and Martin 3rdd edition has been written and rewritten continuously; they no longer have an anticipated publication date! - Papers that are presented in class - Expected to be read before the class - I may ask questions, socratically (i.e. I call people out by name) be prepared!
+- Partly from the two (freely available) textbooks, also newer papers relevant to lecture - NLP moves fast probably you don't want to buy any books - Eisenstein is in print but it was printed in 2019 and released in 2018; there's barely any transformer in it! - Jurafsky and Martin 3rd edition has been written and rewritten continuously; they no longer have an anticipated publication date! - Papers that are presented in class - Expected to be read before the class - I may ask questions, socratically (i.e. I call people out by name) be prepared!